Are you ready to start a new housework routine and free up your time?

 - Prepare for tea.

-This job should literally take you no more than 3-minutes!
+This job should take you no more than 3-minutes!

-Its very important that you only spend 5 minutes maximum on each of these jobs, the trick is to get them done as quickly as you can before you leave for work.
-The more often you do these jobs the more they will become a habit and the quicker you will become at doing them.
+It’s essential that you only spend 5 minutes maximum on each job.
+The trick is to get them done as quickly as possible before leaving for work.
+The more often you do these jobs, the more they will become a habit and the quicker you will become at doing them.

-If you feel like you need help with the housework routine , you could always get your kids to help with the smaller jobs, to find out more, read this post
+If you need help with the housework routine, you could always get your kids to help with the smaller jobs.
+To find out more, read this post.

 So there you have it, this simple daily housework routine will keep your house running like clockwork in between your weekly cleaning jobs!
-After you have established a routine with your daily jobs you will be ready to move onto the weekly checklist.
+After establishing a habit with your daily jobs, you will be ready to move on to the weekly checklist.

-Download the printable version of the housework routine so you can tick of each job as you’ve finished. following a checklist will help you stay focused and prevent you from procrastinating or getting side tracked!
+Download the printable version of the housework routine to tick off each job as you’ve finished.
+Following a checklist will help you stay focused and prevent procrastination or getting sidetracked!